Aras Agalarov

-Aras Iskanderovich Agalarov (Araz İsgəndər oğlu Ağalarov; Ара́з Исканде́рович Агала́ров; born 8 November 1955) is an Azerbaijani-Russian billionaire and real estate developer.
-Listed in Forbes as the 51st richest Russian in 2015, several sources have described him as a Russian oligarch.
+Aras Iskanderovich Agalarov (Araz İsgəndər oğlu Ağalarov; Араз Искандерович Агаларов; born 8 November 1955) is an Azerbaijani-Russian billionaire and real estate developer.
+He was listed by Forbes as the 51st richest Russian in 2015, and several sources have described him as a Russian oligarch.

 Early life

-Born in Baku, Agalarov was educated at the Azerbaijan Polytechnical Institute.
-There, he studied computer engineering and was a member of the Communist Party of Azerbaijan and Baku City Committee.
+Born in Baku, Agalarov was educated at the Azerbaijan Polytechnical Institute, where he studied computer engineering.
+He was a member of the Communist Party of Azerbaijan and served on the Baku City Committee.

+Scientific and Creative Activity

+Agalarov holds the degree of Candidate of Economic Sciences.
+In 1998, he defended a dissertation entitled "Formation and Use of the Wage Fund, Using a Communications Enterprise as an Example".

+He has been an Honorary Member of the Russian Academy of Arts since 2015.

+He is the author of My View of Russia in the Era of Reforms (1998), Russia: Reflections on the Path to the Market, and Another Attempt?...
+Articles on the Russian Economy Published in 1996–1999.

+In January 2020, Agalarov criticised the state of the Russian economy, stating: "GDP cannot grow in Russia with such low wages and pensions and such high taxes".

 Career

-Agalarov then opened the first Crocus Inter store, which became a retail business that includes malls offering housewares.
-This moved him into property development, where he built the Crocus City Mall, the largest shopping centre in Moscow.
-Adjacent to this he then built the largest trade center in Russia on the outskirts of Moscow, Crocus Expo, and has since developed a luxury housing development.
-He has partnered with Robert De Niro in Nobu Matsuhisa's two Moscow restaurants.
+Agalarov subsequently opened the first Crocus Inter store, which grew into a retail business encompassing a chain of malls specialising in homewares.
+This venture led him into property development, and he went on to build the Crocus City Mall, the largest shopping centre in Moscow.
+Adjacent to it, he later constructed Crocus Expo, the largest trade centre in Russia, on the outskirts of the capital, and subsequently developed a luxury housing project.
+He has also partnered with Robert De Niro in the two Moscow restaurants of Nobu Matsuhisa.

-In 2012, the Crocus Group built a new campus for the Far Eastern Federal University outside Vladivostok.
-Agalarov says he had to buy a larger Gulfstream jet to visit the site, where he spent $100 million of his own money on cost overruns on the $1.2 billion campus of 70 new buildings on Russky Island overlooking the Pacific Ocean.
-He then won projects for a Moscow superhighway and two stadiums for the 2018 FIFA World Cup.
+In 2012, the Crocus Group constructed a new campus for the Far Eastern Federal University outside Vladivostok.
+Agalarov has stated that he was obliged to purchase a larger Gulfstream jet to visit the site, where he spent $100 million of his own funds to cover cost overruns on the $1.2 billion project, which comprised 70 new buildings on Russky Island overlooking the Pacific Ocean.
+He subsequently secured contracts for a Moscow superhighway and two stadiums for the 2018 FIFA World Cup.

-In January 2013, Agalarov and his son visited Las Vegas, Nevada, after Donald Trump, the beauty pageant's owner, announced at Miss Universe 2012 that the next competition would be hosted by Agalarov in Moscow.
-He paid Trump $20 million to host the pageant.
-In November 2013, President Vladimir Putin awarded Agalarov the Russian Order of Honor.
-That month, Agalarov hosted Miss Universe 2013 at his Crocus City Hall.
-Agalarov's wife acted as a judge on the panel while his son was one of the performers.
+In January 2013, Agalarov and his son travelled to Las Vegas, Nevada, after Donald Trump, the owner of the beauty pageant, announced at Miss Universe 2012 that the next competition would be hosted by Agalarov in Moscow.
+Agalarov paid Trump $20 million to stage the event.
+In November 2013, President Vladimir Putin awarded him the Russian Order of Honour.
+That same month, Agalarov hosted Miss Universe 2013 at his Crocus City Hall.
+Agalarov's wife served as a judge on the panel, while his son performed at the event.